Why a 50% Carbohydrate Diet Gives Dogs Cancer

 - Make yourself some golden turmeric paste (14 independent studies that show show turmeric fights cancer)

 - Pick up some good quality seaweed.
 It has some unbelievable anti-cancer properties.
-Here are 13 independent studies that show seaweeds fight cancer growth.
+Here are 13 independent studies that show seaweeds fight cancer growth, in humans at least.
 We picked four of the seaweeds used in these studies and put them in a product we call AC4.
 You have to be very careful making any sort of claims about cancer, we can only hope it will help.

 - Studies show astaxanthin is very effective in the fight against cancer.
+Also, studies show it boosts the immune response in dogs.
 It can be very expensive.
 I go to Amazon and look at the ones with the best reviews and price.
 This one by Livoa Vital has more than 450 reviews, with 70% of them being 5 star.

 All these things can be done IN CONJUNCTION with conventional veterinary treatment.
 If your vet is recommending a dry, carb-based dog food for your dog with cancer they are categorically wrong.